ALL IN ONE CRAFTS ART STUDIO | SOWN & GROWN ART ENRICHMENT PROGRAM

 - FormatDrop-in workshops — sign up is on a week-to-week basis, no long-term commitment required

-- DaysMondays and Fridays
+- DaysTuesday and Thursday

 Skate School – All ages welcome - LengthApproximately 2 hours

-$12.50 per sibling - MaterialsAll art supplies provided
+$20.00 per sibling - MaterialsAll art supplies provided

 - What to wearClothes that can get messy; aprons available